joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 ### The Java Code

-We'll need to make changes to the Java code.
+Let's look at the Java code.
 There are a few exciting players here.

-The application is a Spring Boot application, so we'll need the entry point class.
+We'll need an entry point class.

 // include: code/orders/src/main/java/com/example/orders/OrdersApplication.java